peryton00/terminal_for_fluffy/README.md

 A cross-platform LAN-based remote administration terminal built in Rust.
 Control multiple machines on your local network from a single, beautiful TUI interface.

+Ready to connect with any software with easy call
 ## Architecture

 ```